-Catch the last of the summer on the Isle of Lewis with a stay at Galson Farm this Autumn
+Enjoy dark skies and empty beaches and on the Isle of Lewis with a stay at Galson Farm

 September 4th 2020

-Galson Farm Hostel is re-opening at the end of September with a new offering of exclusive use by 2, 4 or 6 people and a new name.
-This 6 bed self catering barn has VisitScotland “Good to Go” Covid Risk assessment in place an is an ideal Autumn 2020 Staycation for a couples, family or small group.
-Dogs welcome.
+Galson Farm Hostel has a new offering of exclusive use by 2, 4 or 6 people and a new name.
+This 6 bed self catering barn is ideal for a couples, family or small group.